dpinney/neural_imaging_utilities/README.md

 Call the pole_classifer_classify() function of entrypoints.py, which calls TF_Transfer_Learning/TF_Transfer_Learning.py, with the path to an image to classify that image on an untrained image classifier.
 To train the image classifer on a batch of photos, call the pole_classifier_train() function in entrypoints.py, which takes the path to a directory of images as an argument and also calls TF_Transfer_Learning/TF_Transfer_Learning.py.
 To compute poses for a directory of images saved as JPEG files (LLFF/scenedir/images), call llff_poses() in entrypoints.py and feed the argument './LLFF/scenedir'.
 To output a spiral render MP4 of the image directory, call llff_spiral_render() in entrypoints.py.
+Call nerf() to run NeRF on a directory of photos pre-processed with LLFF.
+Ensure that a new config_fern.txt file is matched to the target directory.
+Ensure that the directory is saved under nerf/data/nerf_llff_data.